- 6 lamb foreshanks

 - 1 tablespoon grated lemon zest

-- 1 1/2 cups of chopped fresh herbs (combination of mint, oregano, chives, parsley)
+- 1½ cups chopped fresh herbs (combination of mint, oregano, chives, parsley)

 - 1 cups roasted red peppers diced